-Ready to design your layout?
+Ready to Upload your artwork?
 Here is your step-by-step guide.

 Locate the template for your art.
 Click downloads under the items product samples.
 If the template is unavailable, email us at firstname.lastname@example.org

-Open the templates PDF in Illustrator, and scroll down to review the Graphic Design Guidelines section below.
-(CMYK, Hi-Resolution at full size, PDF filetype, Outlined fonts, No Template Lines)
+Open the templates PDF in Illustrator, and scroll down to review the Graphic Design Guidelines (CMYK, Hi-Res at 100%, PDF file, Outlined fonts

 You will receive an eProof within 1-3 business days.
 Review carefully for errors.
 Approve as soon as possible to move the order to production.

-As soon as your order is ready, it will be shipped via UPS, FedEx, etc. Delivery times vary based on location and methods.
-If necessary, you may add a production Rush and/or expedited shipping method when placing your order.
+Your orders delivery times vary based on location and methods.
+If necessary, you may add a production Rush and/or expedited shipping.

 GRAPHIC DESIGN GUIDELINES